Chaoyi-Lu/ZIP-LPCM/README.md

 A supervised version of the method is also provided.

 The **3-dimensional interactive plots** of the simulation study synthetic networks and the real networks we focus on in the paper are available at: [https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/](https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/).
-Readers can also download those 3-dimensional interactive plots in the [`Interactive 3-d latent positions plots`] file following the [`README.md`] file included inside.
+Readers can also download those plots in the [`Interactive 3-d latent positions plots`] file following the [`README.md`] file included inside.

 The notebooks [`Simulation studies.md`] and [`Real data applications.md`] are the main focuses in this repository, where step-by-step tutorials are provided therein.
 In [`Simulation studies.md`], the code for the two simulation studies with two different scenarios within each of them illustrated in the **ZIP-LPCM** paper are provided.